Spark Hire Async Video Interview Guide for Tech Jobseekers (2026)

 What Spark Hire does not capture:

 This last point is the meaningful difference from HireVue.
-On HireVue's enterprise tier, the AI scoring layer is doing a lot of work in the background: analyzing answer cadence, tone, word choice, even facial micro-expressions in some configurations.
+Behavioral AI scoring is the automated analysis of how you speak (cadence, tone, word choice, sometimes facial micro-expressions) to generate a numeric "presence" score before any human watches.
+On HireVue's enterprise tier, that layer does a lot of work in the background.
 On Spark Hire's standard product, the recording goes straight to humans.
 The bar your recording needs to clear is a human bar, not an algorithmic one.

 That cuts both ways.
 A clean, confident, well-structured answer that would score well on HireVue's algorithm also scores well on Spark Hire's human reviewers.
 But a stilted answer that the algorithm would flag as "low presence" might pass on Spark Hire if the human reviewer is having a generous day.
 The variance is human variance, not machine variance.